FinancialModelingPrepAPI/Financial-Modeling-Prep-API/README.md

   Financial Modeling Prep API
 </h1>

-<h4>A <a href="https://financialmodelingprep.com/developer/docs">financial statement API</a> free for everyone, you can also find real-time stock prices and historical stock data prices.</h4>
+<h4>A <a href="https://financialmodelingprep.com/developer/docs">financial statement API</a> free for everyone, you can also find real-time stock prices and historical stock data prices, you can create an apikey on the documentation to start using this <a href="https://financialmodelingprep.com/developer/docs"> stock API</a> </h4>

 📖Official page: https://financialmodelingprep.com/developer/docs
 🛠Support: info@financialmodelingprep.com